Libertad (film): Plot

 A coming-of-age story portraying class struggle from the point of view of the privileged class, the fiction follows the friendship between Nora (a rich privileged girl) and Libertad (the daughter of Rosana, the family's Colombian domestic worker), as the former spends the holidays at her grandmother Ángela's summerhouse in the Costa Brava.

 Cast

 Production

 Libertad (Clara Roquet's debut feature film) is a joint Spain–Belgium co-production and it was produced by Lastor Media and Avalon P.C. alongside Bulletproof Cupid with support from MEDIA, ICAA, ICEC, Eurimages, RTVE, TV3, Movistar+ and Catalan Films.

 Filmed in Catalonia in the Summer of 2019, shooting locations included Barcelona, Blanes, Garraf, Lloret de Mar and Sant Andreu de Llavaneres.

 Release

-The film had its world premiere at the Cannes' 60th International Critics' Week on 8 July 2021.
+The film had its world premiere in the 60th Critics' Week at the 2021 Cannes Film Festival on 8 July 2021.
 It also screened as the opening film of the 66th Valladolid International Film Festival (Seminci) on 23 October 2021.
 Co-distributed by Avalon and Elastica, it was theatrically released in Spain on 19 November 2021.